Katsuobushi: Health

 The mycotoxin beta-nitropropionic acid has been found on katsuobushi as well as in miso and in soy sauce, two other Japanese fungal fermented products.
 Certain strains of A. glaucus are reported to produce mycotoxins.

 Due to the smoking process which involves tar and charcoal, amounts of benzopyrene exceeding EU standards, as much as 37μg per kilogram, have been detected in commercially sold katsuobushi.
-As a result, they have been once banned for sale in the European Union.
+As a result, they have been banned for sale in the European Union.